BRONZE MAINTENANCE IS KEY TO CARING FOR BRONZE

 Sadly, many things will damage bronze

 The best news is that when bronze maintenance is undertaken frequently, the cost drops.
-This makes maintenance a more cost effective option than carrying out works now and again.
+This makes maintenance a cost effective option for long-term care.

-If you have bronze on your building, then the best way to look after it is to have a bronze maintenance routine in place.
+If you have bronze on your facade, then the best way to look after it is to have a bronze maintenance routine in place.

 Some companies talk about bronze maintenance when really, they mean bronze cleaning.
 Cleaning is an important part of bronze maintenance, but it’s not the whole story.
 Bronze cleaning involves the removal of dirt, grime and urine residues in addition to applying a protective coating.